natcap/invest.users-guide/source/seasonal_water_yield.rst

  * Monthly Kc values (fields *Kc_1* through *Kc_12*) can be obtained from the FAO guidelines: (Allen et al., 1998)

-For water bodies and wetlands that are connected to the stream, CN can be set to 99 (i.e. assuming that those pixels rapidly convey quickflow)
+For water bodies and wetlands that are connected to the stream, CN can be set to 99 (i.e. assuming that those pixels rapidly convey quickflow.)

-When the focus is on potential flood effects, CN may be selected to reflect wet antecedent runoff conditions: CN values should then be converted to ARC-III conditions, as per Chap 10 in NRCA-USDA guidelines (2007)
+When the focus is on potential flood effects, CN may be selected to reflect wet antecedent runoff conditions: CN values should then be converted to ARC-III conditions, as per Chap 10 in NRCA-USDA guidelines (2007).

 Rain events table
 ^^^^^^^^^^^^^^^^^

-The average number of monthly rain events can be obtained from local climate statistics (Bureau of Meteorology) or other online resources:
+The average number of monthly rain events can be obtained from local climate statistics (Bureau of Meteorology) or online resources:

  * http://www.yr.no/
  * http://wcatlas.iwmi.org